umccr/holmes/artifacts/fingerprint-docker-image/README.md

 ## Entry Points

 - Check - (Lambda - <15s) return a structured JSON comparing the inputs to _all_ the fingerprints
+- Exists - (Lambda - <15s) test whether the inputs exist as fingerprints
-- Pairs - (Lambda - <30s) extract a pairs HTML report from comparison of _just_ the inputs
+- Related - (Lambda - <30s) extract a somalier relate pairs/samples TSV from _just_ the inputs
 - Extract (Fargate invoked - create fingerprint from BAM - 15 mins+)

 This was implemented but we never got around the fact it can return a result